halflogic/aws-eks-demo/README.md

 You may use the CloudFormation template above as a guide and modify according to your requirements.

-For this example, I have modified the VPC CIDR and Subnets:
+For this demo, the VPC CIDR and Subnets were modified to use the following:

 VPC CIDR: 172.29.0.0/16\
 Public Subnets: 172.29.1.0/24, 172.29.2.0/24\